Skip to content

 Key Documentation for Audit Readiness

-• Reconciliation of turnover as per financial statements with GST returns
+• Reconciliation of your turnover as reported in financial statements with your GST returns.

-• Reconciliation of input tax credit as per books with GST returns
+• Reconciliation of your input tax credit, as recorded in your books, with your GST returns.

-• Documentation supporting exempt, nil-rated, and non-GST supplies
+• Documentation for any exempt, nil-rated, or non-GST supplies.

-• Documentation for valuation of related party transactions
+• Documentation for valuing transactions with related parties.

-• Records of reverse charge payments and self-invoices
+• Records of any reverse charge payments and self-invoices.

 Technology Solutions for GST Compliance

-• Reconciliation tools for matching purchase records with GSTR-2B
+• Reconciliation tools that enable the matching of purchase records with GSTR-2B data.

-• GST analytics dashboards for real-time compliance monitoring
+• GST analytics dashboards, which provide real-time monitoring of compliance status.

-• Document management systems for maintaining audit trails
+• Document management systems, which are essential for maintaining comprehensive audit trails.

 Conclusion